Major update 13th January 2022

 - Silk text,

-- Geoglyph (large drawing on the ground). [vii]
+- Geoglyph (large drawing on the ground).
+11

-But how long do these written materials survive for?
+6. How long do these written materials survive?

-Surprisingly, palm leaf manuscripts can be kept for up to 400 or 500 years in a dry environment, [viii] but nowhere near as long where there was any humidity.
+Surprisingly, palm leaf manuscripts can be kept for up to 400 or 500 years in a dry environment,12 but only a short time in a humid atmosphere.

 The above papyrus written document is nearly 4000 years old!